shaovoon/video_encoder_for_ogl_dx/README.md

 #endif // VIDEO_ENCODER
 ```

 Lastly, we need to read the rendered buffer with glReadPixels.
+The code wait on mEvtRequest and mEvtExit. mEvtRequest is signaled when the encoding thread requests for new frame.
+Whereas the mEvtExit is signaled during exit.
+After copying the buffer to mPixels, mEvtReply is signaled to encoding thread mPixels is ready.

 ```Cpp
 void Scene::ReadBuffer(bool& quit)